 Roast Crown of Dromoland Estate Quail with Caramelised Pear and Cauliflower Puree, Baked Castle Rock Grey Mullet with Fermanagh Black Bacon and Braised Endive, and Kettle Beef Bourguignon with Roast Garlic Mash?

-Yes, they’re Flavours of Ireland.
+Yes, they’re Flavors of Ireland.

 And yes, these dishes were available to the G8 summit leaders when they visited the Fermanagh's lakeside Lough Erne Resort.